 In other words, the catalytic converter reduces the number of hydrocarbon emissions in the exhaust fumes that are generated by the internal combustion engine.
 This is a very innovative procedure which requires the chemical composition of these gases to be altered before they leave the vehicle.

 A lot of people compare the converter to a honeycomb because of its many tiny passageways.
 But this particular honeycomb is constructed from a ceramic-based composite and lots of precious metals.

 Each of these passageways is coated with metallic catalysts, such as palladium, platinum, and rhodium.
 These metals contribute to the chemical reaction which reduces the hydrocarbons, NOx gases, and carbon monoxide in the exhaust fumes.

 It is important for the catalyst materials to have the most surface area possible.
 That is why a honeycomb design is used for the catalyst converter.
-As for these precious metals, they are fairly expensive themselves.
+As for these precious metals, they are quite expensive themselves.
 A lot of car thieves like to steal catalytic converters from vehicles just to get their hands on these pricey metals.

 Let’s look at the two main types of catalysts and the metals they’re made from in gasoline-powered vehicles:

-Oxidation Catalysts – Oxidation catalysts are comprised of platinum metals and palladium metals.
+Oxidation catalysts are comprised of platinum metals and palladium metals.
 Whenever carbon monoxide and unburned fuel flow to the oxidation catalysts, these elements are converted into water and carbon dioxide.

-Reduction Catalysts – Reduction catalysts are comprised of rhodium metals and palladium metals.
+Reduction catalysts are comprised of rhodium metals and palladium metals.
 When the nitrogen oxide of the fumes hit the reduction catalysts, these elements are converted into oxygen and nitrogen.
 This is very important for reducing smog because nitrogen oxide is one of the main elements of smog.

 However, governments in both Canada and the United States became concerned about nitrogen oxide and the oxidation catalysts’ inability to convert them.
 As a result, the regulations surrounding catalyst converters changed so that 3-way oxidation/reduction was now required.

 Oxygen is used by the catalyst in the exhaust fuel stream to make this happen.
 The efficiency rate of the diesel oxidation catalyst is 90%.
 Most of the visible particles and emission odor are reduced or removed.

 Due to the changing regulations surrounding carbon emission standards, car manufacturers had no choice but to use more expensive metals in their catalyst converters.
 It just so happens that platinum, rhodium, and palladium are the best metals for hydrocarbon reduction and nitrogen oxide reduction.

 If you ever need to replace your catalyst converter, it will likely cost you between $1,000 and $3,000.
 Again, you’re paying for the precious metals and their value.
 Don’t take the cheap way out and avoid changing the catalyst converter.
-Otherwise, you may face legal jeopardy in your location if you get caught.
+Otherwise, you may face legal problems in your location if you get caught.